Eyad-Elghonemy/NTI_Final_project_Backend/README.md

 ---

 ### `POST /analyze-image`
 Same detection pipeline, but returns only the annotated JPEG image (no Gemini call).
+Proxied by the frontend at `app/api/analyze-image/route.ts`.

 **Body** — `multipart/form-data`, same `file` field as above.